 In layman's terms, a digital bank is a bank that operates online and provides its customers the services that were previously available only at a bank branch.

-What is meant by online banking?
+Ok then, what is meant by online banking?

-Digital banking involves the digitization of all traditional banking products, processes, and activities to serve customers through online channels.
+Online banking involves the digitization of all traditional banking products, processes, and activities to serve customers through online channels.

 Obviously, digital banking software makes all traditional services easier to access, understand and manage.